Thanksgiving up Northwest

 Chicago

-Chicago airport was our first stop on the way to the northwest of the United States to spend Thanksgiving night with Mark and Beverly Losh in Snohomish, supposedly the busiest airport in the world.
+Chicago airport (O’Hara International Airport) was our first stop on the way north to spend Thanksgiving with Mark and Beverly Losh in Snohomish, supposedly the busiest airport in the world.
 There we ate the famous “Chicago’s Hot Dogs”: nothing extraordinary.
 I took the opportunity to polish my boots and to call Sharon.
 We took a long time to take our plane to San Francisco, California and left one of the suitcases behind.
 It was terrible.
 We had to go back to where we had lunch and, fortunately, we found it.

 San Francisco

 We took the opportunity to visit San Francisco, a city to which one always wants to return.
 The flight to San Francisco was terrible.
-The plane was full and we had to seat separately.
+The plane was full, and we had to seat separately.

 In that hotel, breakfast was included.
 We had our first and last breakfast there.
+We shared the cafeteria with a few locals who had a good taste for sagging fashion.

 The first time I visited San Francisco was in the company of Panino and his family (Milagros, Momy and Ricardo Eugenio).
 It was in December 1965 (52 years ago), just at the time when the Beatles made the song “Help” fashionable, one of my favorites.

-On that occasion we traveled from Spokane to the city of San Leandro, to spend Christmas and New Year’s Eve with Milagros’ family, whose sister had recently arrived from Cuba.
+On that occasion we traveled by car from Spokane to the city of San Leandro, to spend Christmas and New Year’s Eve with Milagros’ family, whose sister had recently arrived from Cuba.
 It was a wonderful experience and from that trip what I remember most was the visit to San Francisco Chinatown.

 In the Golden Gate Bridge and China Town – San Francisco 1965